Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 Target information is entered by selecting Targets in the Tree Editor, which provides options in the Active GUI window.

-Our program consists of two fixed targets: the science target star Beta Pictoris (i.e., * bet Pic
+The program consists of two fixed targets: the science target star Beta Pictoris (i.e., * bet Pic

 ) and PSF reference star Alpha Pictoris (* alf Pic

-Once resolved, we select the new target entry for Beta Pic ("-BET-PIC") and change the Name in the Proposal to "Beta-Pic"; select the "Star" Category and assign it with relevant Keywords (e.g. "A stars", "Debris Disks" etc.).
-Likewise, we re-define the Name in the Proposal for our Alpha Pic target as be "Alpha-Pic", and then select the "Calibration" Category and appropriate description Keywords (e.g. "Coronagraphic", "Point Spread Function", "A stars", etc.).
+Once resolved, select the new target entry for Beta Pic ("-BET-PIC") and change the Name in the Proposal to "Beta-Pic"; select the "Star" Category and assign it with relevant Keywords (e.g. "A stars", "Debris Disks" etc.).
+Likewise, re-define the Name in the Proposal for the Alpha Pic target as be "Alpha-Pic", and then select the "Calibration" Category and appropriate description Keywords (e.g. "Coronagraphic", "Point Spread Function", "A stars", etc.).

 Create Observations